blockpilgrim/poc2/project-charter.md

 - Lead routes mounted at: `/api/v1/leads` in `/packages/backend/src/routes/index.ts`
 - Initiative field in D365 is `tc_initiative` (NOT `msevtmgt_initiative`)
 - Authentication callback duplicate error was fixed with `useRef` flag
+- GUID-to-initiative mapping at: `/packages/backend/src/services/initiative-mapping.service.ts`
+- Groups are processed as GUIDs, not names, for immutability and performance

 **🎯 Immediate Next Steps:**